-Qualification: Extended Certificate in Art and Design (Fashion) (equivalent of 1 A level) Awarding Body: Edexcel Entry Requirements: 5 GCSE grades A- C/4+ including both English language and math, plus GCSE grade 5 (or equivalent) in Art or DT related subject Students will enjoy opportunities to build on knowledge, skills and understanding of fashion through gallery and museum visits, attending fashion shows, working with visiting artists/designers, exhibiting their own collection in our own annual fashion show and have the opportunity to exhibit work in both local and national exhibitions.
+Qualification: Extended Certificate in Art and Design (Fashion) (equivalent of 1 A' level.
+Offering the BTEC Fashion Double award may be considered if there is sufficient student interest.
+Awarding Body: Edexcel understanding of fashion through gallery and museum visits, attending fashion shows, working with visiting artists/designers, exhibiting their own collection in our own annual fashion show and have the opportunity to exhibit work in both local and national exhibitions.